-This document is intended to serve as a reference guide for employee conduct for employees in agencies covered by the West Virginia Division of Personnel (DOP).
+This document is intended to be used as a reference guide to employee conduct for employees covered by the West Virginia Division of Personnel (DOP) merit system.
 The general information it contains should not be construed to constitute a DOP policy, nor shall it supersede any law, rule, or policy.
 In case of any inconsistencies, the statutory and regulatory provisions prevail.